firebase/quickstart-js/gcf/README.md

 # Firebase Cloud Functions Quickstart

-This quickstart demonstrates using Google Cloud Functions and its interaction with a Firebase DB through a simple Web UI.
+This quickstart demonstrates using **Google Cloud Functions** and its interaction with a **Firebase database** through a simple **Web app**.

 ## Introduction

-This sample app is a Message board where anyone can add messages using a Web UI.
+This sample app is a Message board where anyone can add messages through a Web app.
-A Server Side Cloud Function automatically makes all the messages uppercase.
+A Server Side Cloud Function automatically makes all the messages uppercase as soon as they are inserted in the Firebase database.

 Further reading: